Your cookie preferences

 woman with phone

-With the UK’s 5G network constantly growing, 5G home broadband could soon be a worthy alternative to traditional fixed broadband, especially for people living in urban or suburban areas.
+With the UK’s 5G network constantly growing, 5G home broadband is becoming a worthy alternative to traditional fixed broadband, especially for people living in urban or suburban areas.

 This is especially important for people in urban areas or blocks of flats who can't get a fast connection with a fixed-line broadband package, like one with BT or Virgin Media.
-If you're in an area that can get 5G, it will let you access the fast speeds most other homes can get with fixed cables.
+If you're in an area that can get 5G, you can access similar speeds in a different way.

 Search on Uswitch to find the right broadband package for you.